Linux: Diversity and why it's not an operating system

 But what is it that attracts people to Linux distributions?

 It is effective: Many Linux distributions come from decades of experience in server rooms.
-System administrators often appreciate elegant, lean code that simply gets the job done without wasting processing power.
-The halls of it is a very harsh and demanding environment which has made Linux distributions much better, safer and more durable.
+System administrators often appreciate elegant, lean code that simply gets the job done without wasting exponentiation.
+Server rooms are a very harsh and demanding environment which has made Linux distributions much better, safer and more durable.

 It is customizable: Linux distributions allow their users to modify everything in the system.
 There are distributions that allow you to select different pieces of software to assemble your own system.